mehranghamaty/mehranghamaty/README.md

 I tend not to share too much code, hope that doesn't bother you!

-I also think it's kind of weird to stalk people online ൠ, unless you are trying to work with me.
+I also think it's kind of weird to stalk people online.

-In which case creepy away!
+Unless you are trying to work with me, in which case creepy away 🙈!